enewe101/digidemo/README.md

 3. Install MySQL

 4. Install Django
+	- requires Pillow

 5. Install South

-Note: you should test all of those installations and convince yourself that, at lesat separately, each is working.
+Note: you should test all of those installations and convince yourself that, at least separately, each is working.
 Refer to the software's specific documentation and user communities to get set up help!